dhaas-cyber/Network-Traffic-Analysis-Threat-Detection/README.md

 - Network traffic analysis and packet inspection
 - The ability to distinguish normal network patterns from potential security events

-drag & drop screenshots here or use imgur and reference them using imgsrc

-Every screenshot should have some text explaining what the screenshot is about.

-Example below.

-Ref 1: Network Diagram

 <img width="1013" height="708" alt="Screenshot 2025-09-10 135902" src="https://github.com/user-attachments/assets/b9b31a78-f25f-4c28-bed2-00d93c12caac" />